Examlex

 Definitions:

-The total value of all goods and services produced within a country's boundaries over a specific time period.
+The total market value of all finished goods and services produced within a country's borders in a specific time period, evaluated at current market prices without adjusting for inflation.

 Related Questions